Last verified: Wednesday, 21. April 2021 at 08:22 AM

 Import products

-South Africa is currently rated at 4,7 out of a possible 5.0.
+South Africa is currently rated at 3,4 out of a possible 5.0.
 Collected from 7 official sources.
-It is not safe to travel South Africa.
+We advise caution when travelling to South Africa.

 We currently evaluate 11 official sources each morning.
 Today, we know of active advisories from 7 individual sources for South Africa.

-There are currently 1,558,458 officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in South Africa.
+There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in South Africa.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).
-There are currently 53,322 officially reported deaths related to this disease in South Africa.
+There are currently no officially reported deaths related to this disease in South Africa.

 South Africa has a size of 1,219,912 km² or 471,010 mi² which is slightly less than twice the size of Texas.